2013 Atlantic hurricane season: Seasonal summary

 Tropical cyclogenesis began in early June, with the development of Tropical Storm Andrea in the Gulf of Mexico on June 5.
 Twelve days later, Tropical Storm Barry formed in the northwestward Caribbean Sea.
-Two named storms originated during the month of July—tropical storms Chantal and Dorian.
+Two named storms originated during the month of July – tropical storms Chantal and Dorian.
 Similarly, there were two tropical storms in August, Erin and Fernand.
-In September, four tropical cyclones formed, three of which strengthened into tropical storms; two of those reached hurricane status.
-The most intense tropical cyclone—Hurricane Humberto—peaked with maximum sustained winds of 90 mph on September 11, which is a Category 1 on the Saffir–Simpson hurricane wind scale.
+In September, four tropical cyclones formed, three of which strengthened into tropical storms.
+Two of those reached hurricane status.
+The first, Humberto, was the strongest system of the season, attaining maximum sustained winds of with maximum sustained winds of 80 kn.
 The other hurricane, Ingrid, was the most devastating storm of the season and peaked at slightly less intensity.
 Activity began to slow in October, with the development of only two tropical storms, Karen and Lorenzo.
 Tropical cyclogenesis then halted for almost a month, until Tropical Storm Melissa formed over the eastern Atlantic Ocean on November 18.
 This was the only tropical cyclone in the month of November.
 The final system was an unnamed subtropical storm that developed south of the Azores on December 5.
 After meandering for two days, it degenerated into a remnant low-pressure area on December 7.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 36.1.
 This was well below the 1981–2010 median of 92, and the lowest value since 1994.